Which Payments You Should Avoid Making With a Credit Card

-It’s one thing to pay your mortgage with a credit card and then pay off the balance in a couple days.
+It’s one thing to pay your mortgage with a credit card and then pay off the balance in a couple of days.
 It’s another thing to use your credit card every month because you can’t afford the payment.
 This approach digs a deeper hole.
-Since credit card interest rates are typically higher than mortgage interest rates, you’re basically trading one debt for another—at a much higher interest rate.
+Since credit card interest rates are typically higher than mortgage interest rates, you’re trading one debt for another—at a much higher interest rate.

 “You pay more than the monthly payment due to finance charges unless you pay the balance in full at the end of the month,” says Harrine Freeman, financial expert and author of How to Get Out of Debt: Get an "A" Credit Rating for Free.Using a credit card may seem like the only doable alternative when you don’t have money to pay your mortgage, but some mortgage lenders have hardship provisions to help borrowers who experience economic hardship.
 Depending on your hardship, you may qualify for a mortgage forbearance, which lets you temporarily stop making payments.
-Or you may qualify for a mortgage modification and receive a lower interest rate and monthly payment without having to refinance the loan.
+Or you may be eligible for a mortgage modification and receive a lower interest rate and monthly payment without having to refinance the loan.

 2. Taxes are Risky Business

 As someone who’s self-employed, I know the pain of having to pay the federal and state government every year.
 If you’re not fortunate enough to get a tax refund and you have to write a big fat check to the IRS, you may look into using a credit card if you don't have enough in your bank account.
 But while a credit card payment gets the IRS off your back, it’ll cost you.

 “I don't recommend putting taxes on a credit card because they charge convenience fees that range from 1.87% to 2.25%," says Jim Wang, a personal finance blogger.
 "This is made worse if you can't pay off the charge in time because credit cards will charge a ton in interest on that amount.”